An Afternoon With

-Tranströmer wins Nobel Prize for Literature: Monica and Tomas Tranströmer meet newspaper and TV reporters at their home in Stockholm, Sweden, on October 6, 2011, the day of the Nobel Prize for Literature announcement.
+Tomas Tranströmer wins Nobel Prize for Literature: Monica and Tomas Tranströmer meet newspaper and TV reporters at their home in Stockholm, Sweden, on October 6, 2011, the day of the Nobel Prize for Literature announcement.

 Steven Ford Brown

 Monica and Tomas’s arrival on campus coincided that week with the visit of Howard Moss, Poetry Editor of The New Yorker magazine.
-Ambition is very much an American trait, and most of the writing students chose to spend time with Moss on the chance he might choose their work for publication.
-That left the Tranströmers alone to me for the week, so I gave them a guided tour of the city.
+Ambition is very much an American trait, and most of the writing students spent time with Moss on the chance he might choose their work for publication.
+That left the Tranströmers alone to me for a week, so I gave them a guided tour of the city.
 We lunched at an Asian restaurant and visited a music store where Tomas could buy sheet music for piano to add to his growing library at home.
 Since childhood, Tomas had played piano, and he was as talented with music as he was with poetry.
 The rest of the week included a poetry workshop and individual meetings with students.
 He concluded his residency with a public reading before an enthusiastic audience.

 Det Blå huset (The Blue House), Tomas Tranströmer,

 Thunder City Press, 1987